madarii/quoteGen/README.md

 "You should know logic is more safer".
 "Human beings have believed in private services" (don't know what that means. xD)
-"George W. Bush is one who believe out people"
+"George W. Bush is one who believe our people"
+"Don't worry about the future"

 ## Sample a quote
 ```sh